Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity in quantum information theory and many-body physics

 Entropies are the workhorses of QI theory.
 That an entropy can quantify complexity, however, was far from obvious, before~\cite{YungerHalpern:22Resource}.
 For example, consider an $n$-qubit system prepared in a pure tensor-product state $\rho(0) = \ketbra{ \psi(0)}{\psi(0) }$.
 Under a nonintegrable Hamiltonian, the state evolves to $\rho(t) = \ketbra{ \psi(t) }{ \psi(t) }$ in a time $t$.
 The state's complexity grows, yet the von Neumann entropy $S_{\rm vN} \LParen \rho(t) \RParen = - {\rm Tr} \LParen \rho(t) \log_2 \rho(t) \RParen$ remains zero.
 Every subsystem's reduced state has an $S_{\rm vN}$ that likely grows, but such entropies saturate long before $\rho(t)$'s complexity does.
 Hence commonly used entropies do not track complexity.
 Avoiding this pitfall, the complexity entropy~\eqref{eq_Comp_ent} quantifies how random $\rho(t)$ \emph{appears} to a computationally restricted observer.
 The observer-centric approach was pioneered in~\cite{Brandao:2019sgy}, through a metric called the strong complexity.
 Other precursors to the complexity entropy include~\cite{Hrastad:1999Pseudorandom,Chen:2017Computational}, motivated by pseudorandomness and cryptography.
 Reference~\cite{Munson:2024Complexity} introduces variations on $H_{\rm c}^{r,\eta} (\rho)$.
 These variations quantify the optimal efficiencies of more information-processing and thermodynamic tasks, including erasure and decoupling.

-These results offer hope that complexity entropies might quantify holographic tasks' operational efficiencies.
-For example, consider an agent Alice falling into a black hole~\cite{Brown:2017jil}.
-A firewall is expected to consume her if the horizon is dual to a CFT whose complexity is decreasing.
-Tossing a qubit into the black hole doubles the CFT state's uncomplexity, enabling the complexity to return to decreasing---and saving Alice.
+These results offer hope that complexity entropies might quantify the operational efficiencies of holographic tasks.
+For example, consider an agent Alice falling into a black hole.
+Debate surrounds the possibility that she will encounter a firewall.
+According to one proposal, a firewall will consume her if the black hole state is dual to a CFT state whose complexity is not increasing~\cite{Brown:2017jil}.\footnote{A subtlety is that, when a black hole's complexity stops increasing, classical general relativity is expected to stop describing the black hole accurately.} Tossing a qubit into the black hole doubles the CFT state's uncomplexity, enabling the complexity to return to increasing---and saving Alice.
 This story might be generalized beyond qubits with help from $H_{\rm c}^{r, \eta}$.